 Language makes a big difference.
 Think of the number of times you have heard the comment, "that is not how we've done it."
 Maybe you have said it yourself.
-Whenever these words are spoken it is an indication that you are living in the past.
-And, that we are held captive by our past way of doing something.
+Whenever these words are spoken, it is an indication that you are living in the past.
+And that we are held captive by our past way of doing something.

 It is a trap and a bad one.
 There is an adage that is very true.
 "If you always do what you always did, you always get what you always got."
 This is the reason that so many strategies keep yielding the same or diminishing results even as the world around us has changed.
-But our language of "how we've done it in the past." keeps us from looking at new ways and new possibilities.
+But our language of "how we've done it in the past." keeps us from looking at new ways and possibilities.

 If you lead, think about the language you hear around you and the language you use.
-You can literally change the conversation if you choose different language.
+You can literally change the conversation if you choose a different language.